Ir directamente a la navegación principal Ir directamente a la búsqueda Ir directamente al contenido principal

 Huella

-Profundice en los temas de investigación de 'Potential socio-economic implications of future climate change and variability for Nigerien agriculture: A countrywide dynamic CGE-Microsimulation analysis'.
+Profundice en los temas de investigación de 'Potential socio-economic implications of future climate change and variability for Nigerien agriculture: a countrywide dynamic CGE-Microsimulation analysis'.
 En conjunto forman una huella única.

 Citar esto